dafacto/spacemeshfyi-swb/_reasons/08-wallets.md

 To learn more about SmeshWallet, its security and the trade-offs of using it alternatively or in combination with Smapp, [start here](https://db.smeshwallet.com/).

-You’ve got questions or want to get involved.
-Learn about the various [Spacemesh communities](/communities).
+*Next* — You’ve got questions or want to get involved.
+Join one of the various [Spacemesh communities.  →](/communities)